ZahraProjects/money-exchange-simulation/README.md

-# money-exchange-simulation
+# Money Exchange Simulation

  A Python project simulating a money exchange game.
 Participants start with an initial amount and randomly give money to each other over a specified number of transactions.
 The simulation tracks changes in money distribution, visualizes results through charts and animations, and saves the final outcomes in a CSV file.

-# Money Exchange Simulation

-This project simulates a simple random money exchange game where a fixed number of people start with an initial amount of money and randomly exchange money with each other over a given number of transactions.
-The simulation tracks the changes in money distribution and visualizes the results through different plots and animations.

 ## Project Features
 - Random money exchange between people.